kkaroleski2021/SWE_Project/Docs/Sprint2.md

 ## Work Completed
 - A mysql instance was created in Amazon's Web Service , RDS.
 This allows the mysql database to be shared, accessed, and edited among users.
 Having the database set up allows information to be stored about users.
+- Password hashing was implemented in order to protect user's passwords as they are stored in the database.
+- When a user attempts to log in with their email and password, the program will check with the database to ensure the correct log in credentials.